 Welcome back to my blog.
 Today, I’m sharing with you some of my favorite bullet journal supplies.
 Hopefully, this post will help you choose the right bullet journal supplies, especially if you’re a bullet journal beginner.

 This post may contain affiliate links.
 When you click on any affiliate links, I will receive a small commission at no extra cost to you.
-It’s a way for me to keep my blog up and running.
-Thank you so much in advance if you decide to use any of the links.

 When you just begin your bullet journal journey, choosing the right supplies can be stressful and overwhelming because of all the different brands and selections on the market.
 I’ve been there so I can totally relate.

 The truth is…you really don’t need all of the fancy bullet journal supplies to start using the system.
 My first notebook was a $1.50 spiral one from Daiso; my pen was the same black pen I used to take note at school.

 For someone who just starts bullet journaling, I would suggest not investing too much money in buying different bullet journal supplies yet, because you might not sure if bullet journal is something for you.

 Therefore, it’s best to start with the basics (simple notebook, black pen, and some colored markers), find your style, and then begin to build your collection.
 That way, you won’t waste money on not-so-good supplies or supplies that you rarely use or won’t use at all.

 In this post, you will find my absolute favorite bullet journal supplies that I use all the time and keep re-buying whenever I run out.
 I will also share with you some other bullet journal supplies that, even though I do not own, are highly recommended by other bullet journalists.
 Let’s start!